Htooaungg/ishap/README.md

 ---

-**ishap** is a compact, deterministic, and expressive timestep runner —
+Focused on precision and reuse.
-a dependable foundation for simulations, engines, and real-time systems.
+A compact, self-contained timestep utility built for deterministic real-time systems.